 A puppy or dog with distemper will have a distressed digestive system severely affected by diarrhea and vomiting.
 Probiotic and digestive enzyme supplements will support and strengthen the digestive system.
 Probiotics replace the good bacteria that are overwhelmed by the distemper virus.

 Puppies with distemper will suffer eye inflammation and discharges that can lead to permanent damage.
 So you’ll need to soothe them and keep them clean.
 To do this, soak a piece of thick gauze in a cup of distilled water with ¼ tsp of sea salt.
 Gently clean the eyes once or twice a day or as needed.
 Then add a drop of olive or sweet almond oil to each eye for healing.

-After-Effects of Distemper
+After-Effects of Distemper In Dogs

 Dogs that survive distemper often have permanent, irreparable nervous system damage called chorea.
-Survivors may have these after effects:
+Survivors may have these after-effects:

 - Muscle spasms or twitching

 - Incoordination or deterioration of motor skills